 useRecycleScroller (Headless)

-When to use this
+When to use it

 - You need a custom DOM structure that does not fit the component slot API.